npm/rfcs/accepted/0000-sbom-command.md

 Making it a distinct command allows us to add SBOM-specific features in the future like a `--sign` flag which could be used to generate a signed SBOM. \
  \
 _Recommendation: Add a distinct command for generating an SBOM._

-* SPDX doesn’t provide a natural way to differentiate between the various npm dependency types like “dev”, “peer”, and “optional”.
-We might consider using something like the [package comment field](https://spdx.github.io/spdx-spec/v2.3/package-information/#720-package-comment-field) to capture this information. \
- \
- _Recommendation: Skip for the first version of this feature.
-Wait to see if there is demand for this information and/or if the specification evolves to account for this metadata._

 * Does `npm-sbom` command have a notion of a “default” SBOM format?
 Do we give preference to one of CycloneDX/SPDX or do we remain totally neutral (possibly at the expense of DX)? \
  \